stanfordpython/python-labs/lab6-standardlibrary.md

 Some implementation notes:

-* Make sure you're using `re.match` instead of `re.search`.
-The former matches an pattern string against an entire piece of text, whereas the latter checks to see if the pattern matches any substring of the text.
+* You may want to use `re.fullmatch` instead of `re.search` or `re.match`.
+The former matches a pattern string against an entire piece of text, whereas the latter checks to see if the pattern matches any substring of the text.
 * You can get the width and height of the cr2ossword from the length of the vertical and horizontal clue lists, respectively.
 * Remember your friend, `zip`!